Act 153 Required Clearances

 View: Act 153 of 2014

-School Employees: Effective December 31, 2014, school employees must obtain the criminal history information, child abuse clearance and Federal background check.
+School employees must obtain a criminal history clearance, child abuse clearance, and federal background check fingerprinting.
 Upon hire, these clearances must be dated within 1 year of hire with QVSD.
 Once employed, employees must provide updated copies every 60 months.
-Clearances must be applied for Employment purposes.
+Clearances must be applied for employment purposes.

 Act 151- Child Abuse

 Creating an account and submitting your clearance application online will give you immediate access to your results or the status of your results if your results cannot be processed immediately.

 Paper submissions of the Pennsylvania Child Abuse History Clearance application will still be accepted for anyone who may not have access to the internet.
 Submit paper applications to:

 Applications can be found online at dhs.pa.gov – Form CY113.
 You can obtain the form online at website mentioned above.
 A copy of the current paper form is linked here also.